 - The Subject Area Tests are 50-minute individual exams consisting of 10 short answer questions.
 Students may take one of algebra and advanced topics and one of geometry and calculus.
 Each subject test is worth 50 points (5 per question).
 The advanced topics test covers areas such as probability, number theory, and pre-calculus. - The General Test is a 110-minute test that is designed for students with less mathematical background; it is held at the same time as the subject area tests.
 The general test will have around 25 short answer questions and be worth 75 points. - The Team Round is a 50-minute, 8-person exam, testing material from all areas of high school mathematics.
 It consists of 15 questions worth 20 points each, for a total of 300 points. - The Power Contest, taken in the same teams as the team round, is a 50-minute, multi-part, proof-oriented question.
-It is worth 200 points. - The Super Relay is based on a similar event at the American Regions Math League competition.
-It is a just-for-fun event that we are trying out this year; the winning teams will receive bags of candy or a similar fabulous prize.
-Detailed rules will be available on the SUMO website, and will also be explained on the day of the competition. - The Tiebreaker Rounds are used to break ties within the top three students on each individual event.
-Top students are invited to the front of the room and given a single question.
-Each student has one chance to answer the question, and the first student to answer correctly wins the tiebreaker.
-Students must be present to participate in the tiebreaker.
+It is worth 200 points. - We may also have some extra just-for-fun events after the faculty speaker, before the presentation of awards.
+In the past, these have included ARML-style Super Relay and Tiebreaker rounds.
+Rules for these will be explained at the tournament.
+Students must be present to participate in these events.